ChrstphrHll/npc_gen/students/Uxwy Lazziar.md

 ---
 # Uxwy Lazziar
 ### Description
-- Human Sorcerer from Aldercrown Empire
+- Human Sorcerer from Qualnis
 - 5th year Assault student in Fiesn
 - short straight auburn hair that's plain, Hazel eyes, and Fair skin
 - Is Admirable and Repugnant, and has Contentment as their ideal
+- Speaks in a light, direct, sustained manner

 ### Notes